What Is a SLAP Tear?

 A surgical option that a surgeon will most likely use to treat a SLAP tear is an arthroscopy.
 During an arthroscopy, the surgeon inserts a small camera, called an arthroscope, into the shoulder joint to see what damage has been caused to the shoulder.
 From there, surgeons can diagnose and repair problems to a joint.

-In the case of Pamela, Dr. Christensen used the arthroscope to repair the labrum and remove three bone spurs that had developed as a result of a 2004 surgery in the same shoulder.
+In the case of Pamela, the arthroscope was used to repair the labrum and remove three bone spurs that had developed as a result of a 2004 surgery in the same shoulder.

-Dr. Christensen used a nerve block to manage pain for Pamela during and after the surgery.
-“We use this short-term block, which usually lasts several days, to dull the pain for patients following surgery.
-This minimizes discomfort and allows them to start rehabilitation sooner,” says Dr. Christensen.
+A nerve block was used to manage pain for Pamela during and after the surgery.
+This short-term block, which usually lasts several days, is designed to dull the pain for patients following surgery.
+This minimizes discomfort and allows them to start rehabilitation sooner.

 “It didn’t even hurt when he put the [nerve] block in,” says Pamela.
 “I didn’t even know he was finished yet.”